 Simple English definitions for legal terms

-Read a random definition: permanent resident
+Read a random definition: stopgap zoning

 A pill is a way for a company to protect itself from being taken over by another company.
 It's like a special rule that makes it harder and more expensive for the other company to buy the first company.
 This rule gives the first company's shareholders the right to buy more of the company's stock or debt at a lower price, which makes it more expensive for the other company to take over.
 This is called a poison pill.